9 of 9 people found this helpful

 - NAM licensing allows me to approach the silo'd SA's now and ask "What would it take for you to drop Nagios and use NPM?"
 Formerly they'd object due to the price of NPM compared to their freeware version of Nagios.
 But my Interface count means I'm licensed to manage all 4000 of their servers with NPM.
 SWEET!
 Here's hoping I can knock that particular silo wall down.

-- They filled a need for our new CMDB initiative because they'd be able to provide the connectivity information for every device in the organization, and that's what the CMDB needs.
+- They filled a need for our new CMDB initiative in that they'd be able to provide the connectivity information for every device in the organization, and that's what the CMDB needs.

 - Our DBA's can mine UDT info from the Solarwinds Orion database and slide it seamlessly into our LANDesk Service Desk CMDB.